hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

       + less computation to update the weights
       + using matrix-matrix multiplies to compute the gradient for many cases simultaneously
     + efficient matrix multiplications, especially on GPUs
-  + mini-batches required to be balanced for classes
+  + mini-batches require to be balanced for classes
     + allocating the same class in a batch causing sloshing weights
-    + random permutation for mini batches and randomly select the mini  batches for training
+    + random permutation for mini-atches and randomly select the mini-batches for training

 + Two types of learning algorithm
   + full gradient computed from all the training cases